maryammouse/prime-times-table-challenge/README.md

 Still seeing no way to decrease the time complexity for the `prime_times_table` method, I simply refactored all of the code.I put all of the methods inside a class and separated certain blocks into their own methods to be used inside `prime_times_table`.

-This is, at the moment, my "final" code.
-However, I am going to tackle the segmented Sieve for `primes_array` in order to decrease the space complexity of that program.
+<strikethrough>This is, at the moment, my "final" code.
+However, I am going to tackle the segmented Sieve for `primes_array` in
+> order to decrease the space complexity of that program.</strikethrough>

 ###Edit
 I have finally implemented the segmented Eratosthenes Sieve!
 It took some time to grasp the algorithm and what exactly I needed to do with my code but in the end I understood - and also got the code working as it should: returning the correct result and returning it quickly.

+*I have now completed the challenge - Maryam Syed, 3.24.16*

+(I may touch up the code here or there, but the viewer may consider the current state as its final state.)

 # Questions?